-If the combined input rate of all appliances is less than or equal to 100,000 Btuh, each opening must have a free area of at least 100 in.
-If the combined input rate of all appliances is 120,000 Btuh, each opening must have a free area of at least 120 in.
+If the combined input rate of all appliances is less than or equal to 100,000 Btuh, each opening must have a free area of at least 100 square inches.
+If the combined input rate of all appliances is 120,000 Btuh, each opening must have a free area of at least 120 square inches.